-This month, I was able to decide the theme for the Cooking Light Virtual Supper Club.
-With many of us trying to reduce the amount of meat in our nutrition (I know that I’m on that journey), I selected “Rice and Beans” as the focus for May.
+With many of us trying to reduce the amount of meat in our nutrition (I know that I’m on that journey), I decided to make more recipes with rice and beans as the focus for this month.
 Instantly Risotto Milanese came to my mind to find a ‘lighter’ version.
 It really wasn’t difficult at all; there are numerous recipes for Risotto with less calories.

 I hope you enjoy this golden-colored rice ‘i primi’ (first course/entree in Italy) that gets its color from the addition of precious and rare saffron.
 The recipe is from Cooking Light and I added the traditional saffron for greater authenticity and of course the beautiful yellow color!

 - 2 (14-ounce) cans fat-free, less-sodium chicken broth

 - 2 teaspoons unsalted butter

 - 3 tablespoons finely chopped shallots

 - 3 tablespoons finely chopped prosciutto (about 1 ounce)

 - 1 cup Arborio rice or other short-grain rice